jaymineh/LEMP-Deployment/README.md

 # LEMP Stack Deployment

-This is a project where I deployed a LEMP (Linux, Nginx, MySQL & PHP) web stack.
+This is a project where I built and deployed a flexible platform for serving PHP websites and applications to visitors, using Nginx as the web server and MySQL as the database management system (LEMP stack)

 Kindly check `project.md` for more information.